Eoinmark/Python-Projects/Cyclistic_CaseStudy.md

 ## Prepare

 The data used in this case study were stored in an Amazon AWS cloud database, made available by Motivate International Inc which can be accessed through this link: [https://divvy-tripdata.s3.amazonaws.com/index.html].
 The datasets were compressed into zip files, each file sorted in two ways, either per month or per quarter.
 The zip files organized per month have their file name consisting of the year and the month of each dataset followed by -divvy-tripdata.
-This will be the dataset chosen for analysis and the latest data which is from July 2022 to July 2023 will be used.
+This will be the dataset chosen for analysis and the latest data, which is from July 2022 to July 2023 will be used.

 ### Assessing the credibility of the data
 To assess the credibility of the chosen data, we'll examine it closely using the "ROCCC" framework, as follows:
 * ***Reliable*** - The chosen data is publicly available and has a data license agreement.
-It is a suggested dataset by the Google Data Analytics course proving its fit for use. (from good source)
+The dataset comes from a good source proving its fit for use.
 * ***Original*** - The dataset was from a third-party source and upon looking at the source, its originality is verified as it is owned by the city of Chicago and made available to the public.
 * ***Comprehensive*** - Our problem at hand aims to find the difference between each type of user in the bike-sharing company.
 The dataset provides comprehensive information about the users of a bike-sharing company along with the type of membership of each user/
 * ***Current*** - The most recent dataset chosen includes this year's and last year's data which shows its relevance and up-to-date.